oxai/intersectional_gpt2/README.md

 * `job_replacements.csv`: renames duplicate occupations (i.e. nurse and nurse practitioner)
 * `us_rowwise_data.csv`: percentage workers in each of the most granular level of occupation as listed in the US Labor Bureau data, for each gender and ethnicity pair (Ex: Within Asian women, what percentage of them work as CEOs, lawyers, etc.?)
 * `gpt_vs_us_data.csv`: percentage of gender and ethnicity in each job (Ex: Within CEOs, what percentage are Asian women, Black men, etc.?)
-* `top_names_country_processed.csv`: top names chosen for each geographic region, extracted from Wikipedia
+* `names_to_continent.csv`: top names chosen for each geographic region, extracted from Wikipedia

 ## Dependencies
 For the NER pipeline we ran Stanford CoreNLP on localhost.
 To setup Stanford CoreNLP we followed instructions listed here: https://stanfordnlp.github.io/CoreNLP/corenlp-server.html